xataio/examples/apps/sample-upload-file/README.md

-# Getting Started with Xata + Next.js
+# Upload file example with Next.js

 An example application demonstrating a simple file upload flow as described in our documentation.